Women in the United States Senate: Election, selection, and family

 Women are much less likely than men to decide to run for election, despite generally having the same chances of winning elections as male counterparts.
-Research by Jennifer Lawless and Richard Fox shine light on a few possible reasons.
+Research by Jennifer Lawless and Richard Fox shines light on a few possible reasons.
 Women report much less enthusiasm for the motions of campaigning (such as fundraising or attending rallies) than men.
 They are more likely than men to decide not to campaign based on lack of resources.
 They are also much more likely than men to view themselves as lacking credentials, and time (even women with full-time jobs report spending more time on household chores than men).
 Finally, they are more likely than men to view races as competitive.

 Before 2001, a plurality of women joined the U.S. Senate through appointment following the death or resignation of a husband or father who previously held the seat.
 An example is Muriel Humphrey (D-MN), the widow of former senator and Vice President Hubert Humphrey; she was appointed to fill his seat until a special election was held (in which she did not run).
 However, with the election of three women in 2000, the balance shifted; more women have now entered service as a senator by winning elections than by being appointed.

 Recent examples of selection include Jean Carnahan and Lisa Murkowski.
 In 2000, Jean Carnahan (D-MO) was appointed to fill the Senate seat won by her recently deceased husband, Mel Carnahan, who was killed in a plane crash a month before the election.
 Carnahan, even though dead, defeated the incumbent senator, John Ashcroft.
 Carnahan's widow was named to fill his seat by Governor of Missouri Roger Wilson until a special election was held.
 However, she lost the subsequent 2002 special election to fill out the rest of the six-year term.
 In 2002, Lisa Murkowski (R-AK) was appointed by her father Governor of Alaska Frank Murkowski, who had resigned from the Senate to become governor, to serve the remaining two years of his term.
 Lisa Murkowski defeated former governor Tony Knowles in her election bid in 2004.